Gummy Smile Treatment

 Crown Lengthening (Tooth Wear)

 When Drs.
-Farber, Batalias or Chondrogiannis is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
+Farber, Batalias, Chondrogiannis or Wang is satisfied that the teeth have sufficient exposure and the procedure is completed, the incisions will be cleaned with sterile water.
 Sutures and a protective bandage are then placed to help secure the new gum-to-tooth relationship.
 Your teeth will look noticeably longer immediately after surgery because the gums have now been repositioned.
 You will need to be seen in one or two weeks to remove the sutures and evaluate your healing.
 The surgical site should be completely healed in approximately two to three months following the procedure.

 Crown Lengthening (Deep Caries)